mrmasterplan/rwklevelfiles/docs/WEB.md

 5. In an editor, create a text-file, paste the data, and save it as `MY FILE.kitty.b64` or similar.
 6. Use tiled to open the file.
 7. Start by saving as `.kitty`, then start editing.

+Advanced details:
+- notice the key "downloaded.kitty" in the script above.
+If you replace that with key that you find in a .kitty.js export file (see above), you can also extract levels from your "My Levels" area.